 The Holiday Train raises awareness of local hunger issues by encouraging attendees to bring a non-perishable food item for donation to a local food pantry.
 All donations will benefit the Northern Illinois Food Bank.

-The Holiday Train program has raised more than $6.4 million and 2.6 million pounds of food since the first Holiday Train ran in 1999.
+The Holiday Train program has raised more than $8 million and more than 3.3 million pounds of food since the first Holiday Train ran in 1999.
 Thousands of people gather trackside at depots, railroad crossings and other unusual venues along CPR’s route to enjoy the arrival of the brightly decorated trains lighting up the winter night.
-The musicians, who ride in vintage private cars at the end of the 12-car train, hop out and climb aboard a boxcar in the middle of the train that opens to reveal a stage where they perform live holiday concerts and invite crowds to sing along.
+The musicians, who ride in vintage private cars at the end of the 14-car train, hop out and climb aboard a boxcar in the middle of the train that opens to reveal a stage where they perform live holiday concerts and invite crowds to sing along.